Meet Dennis Larsson – Founder of MOSO

 Mission

-“Offer high-quality coaching and training programs to business leaders and organizations who want sustainable growth”
+“Providing coaching and training programs for leaders who want to create sustainable transformations.”

 Core Values